TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/8-Back-in-the-controller.rst

 .. index:: \Psr\Http\Message\ResponseInterface

-Action methods can either return a response (`string` or object of type `\Psr\Http\Message\ResponseInterface`) themselves or not return at all.
+Action methods can either return a response (`string` or object of type `\Psr\Http\Message\ResponseInterface`) by themselves, or they do not have a `return` command at all.
-If an action method does not return anything, Extbase calls `$this->view->render()` and returns the rendered view automatically.
+If an action method does not return anything, then it is Extbase which calls `$this->view->render()` and returns the rendered view automatically.

 .. todo: Not returning responses is deprecated.
 The docs must reflect that.

-Come with us on another tour: dive into Fluid - the new template engine of TYPO3
+Another tour is coming: dive into Fluid - the new template engine of TYPO3
 - and get to know the magnificent underwater world full of colorful Fluid tags and view helpers.